laravel/bootcamp.laravel.com/resources/docs/deleting-chirps.md

 }
 ```

+Rather than repeating the logic from the `update` method, we can define the same logic by calling the `update` method from our `destroy` method.

 ## Updating our component

-Finally, we can add a delete button to our user interface.
-We'll place it inside the dropdown menu we created earlier that is only visible to the Chirp author:
+Finally, we can add a delete button to the dropdown menu we created earlier in our `Chirp` component:

 ```vue tab=Vue filename=resources/js/Components/Chirp.vue
 <script setup>